eventide-project/eventide/roadmap.md

 # Eventide Roadmap

+- [ ] Improvements and standardization to class descriptions in user guide
+- [ ] EntityQuery library, and EntityStore leverage of EntityQuery (query branch in account-basics)
 - [ ] Fixtures
 - [ ] Misc property bag in metadata
 - [ ] Harmonize command line tools